 You don’t have to worry about converting the file to make it compatible, as it’s all done by Google.
 So, now you can open Word files in Microsoft Word, Photos, and other imaginary in heavy software like Adobe Photoshop.

 It was one reason I didn’t put all my files in Google Drive and relied on workarounds to open Google Docs files in Microsoft office.

 Google has been promoting cloud computing and has even launched Chrome OS, which helps people do everything right inside a browser; it is good to see that Google still cares for people who use other OS and wants to make their lives easy.

 Install the latest version of the Drive app for Mac or PC and sync your files.
 Then, visit Google Drive in your Chrome browser (make sure you’re on the new Google Drive).

 Finally, right-click on the file and select “Open with” to see a list of compatible applications on your computer that can open it.

-For example, you can choose to open a PDF file with Adobe Reader, or a .psd with Photoshop, make your edits and save back changes to Drive which will sync across all your devices and other collaborators.
+For example, you can open a PDF file with Adobe Reader or a .psd with Photoshop, make your edits and save back changes to Drive, which will sync across all your devices and other collaborators.